-SPANISH BROADCASTING SYSTEM, INC. PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 3, 2009
+SPANISH BROADCASTING SYSTEM, INC. PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 3, 2010

-The undersigned, acknowledging receipt of (1) notice of the annual meeting of stockholders to be held on June 3, 2009 at 2:00 p.m., Eastern Daylight Time, at the corporate offices of Spanish Broadcasting System, Inc., 2601 South Bayshore Drive, 4th FI.Coconut Drive, Florida 33133, (2) the Proxy Statement relating to the meeting, and (3) the 2008 Annual Report on Form 10-K, hereby revokes all prior proxies and appoints Raúl Alarcón, Jr. and Joseph A. García, and each of them acting singly, with full power of substitution, as proxies to represent and vote on behalf of the undersigned, as designated herein, all shares of Class A common stock, par value \$0.0001 per share, and all shares of Class B common stock, par value \$0.0001 per share, of Spanish Broadcasting System, Inc., a Delaware corporation, that the undersigned would be entitled to vote if present in person at the annual meeting of stockholders and any adjournment or adjournments thereof.
-These proxies are authorized to vote in their discretion upon such other matters as may properly come before the annual meeting or any adjournment (s) thereof.
+The undersigned, acknowledging receipt of (1) the notice of the annual meeting of stockholders to be held on June 3, 2010 at 11:30 a.m., Eastern Daylight Time, at the corporate offices of Spanish Broadcasting System, Inc., SBS Tower, 2601 South Bayshore Drive PH2, Coconut Grove, Florida 33133, (2) the Proxy Statement relating to the meeting, and (3) the 2009 Annual Report on Form 10-K, hereby revokes all prior proxies and appoints Raúl Alarcón, Jr. and Joseph A. García, and each of them acting singly, with full power of substitution, as proxies to represent and vote on behalf of the undersigned, as designated herein, all shares of Class A common stock, par value \$0.0001 per share, and all shares of Class B common stock, par value \$0.0001 per shares, of Spanish Broadcasting System, Inc., a Delaware corporation, that the undersigned would be entitled to vote if present in person at the annual meeting of stockholders and any adjournment or adjournments thereof.
+These proxies are authorized to vote in their discretion upon such other matters as may properly come before the annual meeting or any adjournment(s) thereof.